Confraternity of penitents: Blue Penitents

-A number of these confraternities were established in France.
-Dedicated to the Virgin Mary, their robes often bore the image of Saint Jerome.
+Originating in Italy, such as those of St. Julian in Monte Giordano, Madonna del Giardino, Santa Maria in Caccaberi, these confraternities were later established in Spain and France, the largest being in Nice and Toulouse.
+Dedicated to the Virgin Mary and inspired by Franciscan principles, their robes often bore the image of Saint Jerome.
 Penitents Bleus were required to pray each morning five Our Fathers and five Hail Marys.
 Their statutes urged members to generously assist the poor and sick in the hospitals, prisons, and elsewhere, and to give alms to orphaned apprentices or at least contribute to the almoners.
 The most public of devotions were the processions that occurred on Holy Thursday and Corpus Christi.
-Among the confraternities of this group are those of St. Joseph, St. Julian in Monte Giordano, Madonna del Giardino, Santa Maria in Caccaberi, etc.

 Grey Penitents

 This includes, besides the Stigmati of St. Francis, the confraternities of St. Rose of Viterbo, The Holy Cross of Lucca, St. Rosalia of Palermo, St. Bartholomew, St. Alexander, etc.

 Red Penitents

 Embracing the confraternities of Sts.
 Ursula and Catherine, the red robe being confined with a green cincture; St. Sebastian and St. Valentine, with a blue cincture; and the Quattro Coronati, with a white cincture, etc. Their main purpose was to pray for those condemned to death.